-- Complete the online applications and pay the nonrefundable application fee. - 2.
+- 1. Complete the online applications and pay the non-refundable application fee. - 2.
+All official transcripts, submitted as part of the application process, are retained by UNC and not returned to applicants or admitted students.
 Request one official transcript from every accredited college or university attended or from which you earned credit, except UNC.
-Official transcripts from each college are required, even if courses taken at one institutions are are listed on another schools transcript.
+Official transcripts from each college are required, even if courses taken at one institutions are listed on another schools transcript.
 This includes concurrent enrollment courses taken while in high school through an accredited college.
 You do not need to provide study abroad transcripts.
-Official transcripts may be sent via mail in an unopened sealed envelope or through an electronically secure digital program directly from the issuing institution.
-Mailed transcript should be send to UNC Graduate School & International admissions, 501 20th Street, Campus Box 135, Greeley, CO 80639.
-Electronic transcripts should be sent to grad.applicationmaterials@unco.edu.
-We do not accept email , scanned or PDF transcripts directly from the student
+Official transcripts are sent via mail in an unopened sealed envelope or through an electronically secure digital program.
+Mailed transcript are send to UNC Graduate School & International admissions, 501 20th Street, Campus Box 135, Greeley, CO 80639.
+Electronic transcripts are sent grad.applicationmaterials@unco.edu.
+The Graduate School and International Admissions does not accept email, scanned, or PDF transcripts directly from applicants.